NYPL/metadata-documentation/metadata/record-type.md

 ## See Also
 * [Inheritance](/metadata-documentation/metadata/guidelines/#inheritance) for an explanation of how metadata elements from Collections and Containers can be set to inherit down to contained Containers and/or Items
-* [By Element](/metadata-documentation/metadata/element/) for field-specific metadata guidance
+* [By Element](/metadata-documentation/metadata/element/) for field-specific metadata guidance, which may include guidelines for specific record types
 * [Digital Collections API: A note about our data model](https://api.repo.nypl.org/#data-model) for an explanation of record types in relation to the application programming interface for Digital Collections